ericbiewener/vscode-vandelay/README.md

 ## Quick Start
 1. Run the `Initialize Project` command.
 2. Profit!
-Use the `Import` command to start importing all the things.
+Vandelay will suggest imports as you type, or use the `Import` command to start importing all the things.

 The above will be enough for most projects to get off the ground.
 More complex use-cases may need to further customize the configuration file.
 See [How to Use](#how-to-use).